Who We Are

 We also partnered with several churches in Bakersfield for an interracial and interdenominational community worship service on the 5th Sunday of the month.

 One of the questions that arose during our strategic planning process was the topic of moving to a location on the west side of town.
-It was clear that we had a middle-class and predominately white congregation, with some Latinx.
-Yet, our church building was on the east side with a predominately Latinx community.
+It was clear that we had a middle-class and predominately white congregation, with some Hispanics.
+Yet, our church building was on the east side with a predominately Hispanic community.

 As we examined the issue of moving, we determined that it would be too tumultuous to our existing congregation to move.
 In addition, our facility was paid off and we could not afford to move.
-Furthermore, though our location on the east side of town (and on Union Ave—which means something here in Bakersfield) was a significant factor in not attracting young middle-class families, we also had a culture problem.
+Furthermore, though our location on the east side of town was a significant factor in not attracting young middle-class families.
 We were a church for older, middle-class people.
 And until we changed the culture, moving to the west side of town was not going to allow us to grow younger all by itself.

 It was decided in 2016/17 that, instead of moving, we should plant a church in the Gossamer Grove community of Shafter/Bakersfield.
 There were two driving motivations for planting the Grove.
 First, the research shows that the best way to reach people of Jesus is through church plants.
 Older churches have established ways and have trouble reaching new people.
 Since Gossamer Grove is a master-planned community with 350 new houses and no churches, it was determined that this was a great place for us to plant a new church.
 Secondly, planting a church was viewed as an opportunity to give our church a mission to get behind.
 The goal was also to help revitalize our current congregation.